martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 Without knowledge of the content of a resource, or bundle of resources, a content-based origin will be impossible to guess.
-This means that communication is only possible if the frame in which the content is loaded by the origin attempting communication, or the content is known to that origin.
+This means that communication is only possible if the frame containing the content is loaded by the origin attempting communication, or the content is known to that origin.